AviatrixSystems/Docs/HowTos/FAQ.rst

 Name field), this name becomes part of the instance name with a prefix CloudOps.

-In the Create page, select VPN Access to enable OpenVPN server capability.
+In the Create page, select VPN Access to enable OpenVPN® server capability.
 There is a default VPN CIDR “192.168.43.0/24”.
 But you can change it, make sure the CIDR is outside the existing and future VPC CIDR range.
 This VPN CIDR is where VPN server assign virtual IP address